madelinebriere/docker-tutorial/README.md

 ### MapReduce

 In this example, we will incorporate MapReduce.
 MapReduce is a programming paradigm that enables massive scalability across up to thousands of servers in a cluster.
 This paradigm performs two types of tasks: (1) Map: Performs sorting and filtering, (2) Reduce: Performs summary operations.
 This lets us parallize work (e.g., data analysis).
+Learn more about MapReduce in this [tutorial](https://hadoop.apache.org/docs/r1.2.1/mapred_tutorial.html).

 ### Example
 Navigate to the `2-mapreduce` folder.
 This is a very simple example of realizing a map-reduce style workflow with Docker and Python.
 Note that this example is inspired by the tutorial in this [project](https://github.com/adewes/docker-map-reduce-example/blob/master/README.md).